GlobalyHub/Task-Assessments/Backend Nest JS Task.md

-# Software Engineer (Backend) - Typescript / Nest.JS Task
+# Software Engineer (Full Stack) - Typescript / Nest.JS Task
 Please attempt the following assessment and share your task repository by completing task submission form here - http://nepal.introcept.co/job-application-task-submission/.

 The task is to build a part of the client section of a system.
 It should be done in max 7